davidlrosenblum/intelligent-medical-assistant/README.md

     sudo apt install -y python
     sudo apt install -y pip

-Now, let's create a Virtual Environment to isolate our Python environment and activate it

     apt-get install -y python3-venv

+Now, let's change to the git clone and create a Virtual Environment to isolate our Python environment and activate it

+    cd intelligent-medical-assistant
-    python3 -m venv /app/venv/genai
+    python3 -m venv app/venv/genai
     source /app/venv/genai/bin/activate

 To install Streamlit and other dependencies: